Install

 On unsupported systems or Python versions, pip will automatically download the source archive (.tar.gz) and build Basilisk locally.
 This requires a C++ compiler toolchain and standard build tools to be installed on your system.

 To keep the wheel size smaller, the large BSK data files are not installed by default.
-If the user wants to use a script that that needs BSK data it will be downloaded automatically using pooch.
+If the user wants to use a script that needs BSK data it will be downloaded automatically using pooch.
 If you want to force all data to be downloaded at once, then go to the command line, change the current directory to be inside the environment where Basilisk was pip installed, and run the command:

 bskLargeData